zhaoda/leo.github.io/_posts/2015-05-26-no-more-css-grid-frameworks.md

 A few minutes ago, I read a [post][1] on Designer News that was created by a guy that wanted to create another flexbox-based grid framework for CSS.
 He probably knew that there are already many of them out there.
 But that didn't held him back from asking for interest in another one.

 The reason behind that is for sure that he just likes coding and also sees a thin gap for really great grid frameworks.
-Because I want people to stay motivated on their idea (no matter how many other guys already made it happen), I generally think it's not a bad idea to create another one. **BUT** only if he's doing it for the purpose of learning and not for other people. :wink:
+Because I want people to stay motivated on their idea (no matter how many other guys already made it happen), I generally think it's not a bad idea to create another one. **BUT** only if he's doing it for the purpose of learning and not for other people. 😉

 **Why?** Because the need for those kinds of frameworks will soon be gone forever. — Okay, that might be a bit confusing for you know, so let's start with a quick explanation: